DETAILED ACTION

 A flexible release substrate 12 that includes a release surface (Fig. 8, ¶0100)

-Wherein the conductive layer 14 includes an interfacing conductive layer 16 that interfaces with a receiving surface (Fig. 7, ¶0099; the limitation that the interfacing conductive layer interfaces with a receiving surface is an intended use limitation, The cited prior art teaches all of the positively recited structure of the claimed apparatus.
+Wherein the conductive layer 14/16 includes an interfacing conductive layer 16 that is configured to interface with a receiving surface (Fig. 7, ¶0099; the limitation that the interfacing conductive layer interfaces with a receiving surface is an intended use limitation, The cited prior art teaches all of the positively recited structure of the claimed apparatus.
 The Courts have held that a statement of intended use in an apparatus claim fails to distinguish over a prior art apparatus.
 See In re Sinex, 309 F.2d 488, 492, 135 USPQ 302, 305 (CCPA 1962).
 The Courts have held that the manner of operating an apparatus does not differentiate an apparatus claim from the prior art, if the prior art apparatus teaches all of the structural limitations of the claim.
 See Ex Parte Masham, 2 USPQ2d 1647 (BPAI 1987).
 The Courts have held that apparatus claims must be structurally distinguishable from the prior art in terms of structure, not function.
 See In re Danley, 120 USPQ 528, 531 (CCPA 1959); and Hewlett-Packard Co.
 V. Bausch and Lomb, Inc., 15 USPQ2d 1525, 1528 (Fed.
 Cir.
-1990) (see MPEP §§ 2114 and 2173.05(g)).), and comprises an organic conductive layer (16 is an electrically conductive polymer)
+1990) (see MPEP §§ 2114 and 2173.05(g)).), and comprises a carbonaceous conductive layer (carbon black is included in layer 16 in an embodiment, ¶0087)

 Wherein the transferrable electrode is releasably attached to the release surface of the release substrate 12 (see Figs. 7, 8).

 Per claim 65, Majumdar teaches the limitations of claim 64.
-The conductive layer 14 is a metallic-based conductive layer (Ibid.).
+The conductive layer 14/16 comprises a further conductive layer 14, which is a metallic-based conductive layer (Ibid.).

 Claim Rejections - 35 USC § 103